Privacy Policy

 What gets deleted on confirmation:

-• Every submission you've made, in every contest, on every server
+- Every non-podium submission you've made, in every contest, on every server

-• Every R2 image attached to those submissions (the files are erased from object storage, not just dereferenced)
+- The R2 images attached to those submissions (the files are erased from object storage, not just dereferenced)

-Special case — contests you created: they stay in place.
-A contest belongs to the server (its community), not to the person who originally created it.
-The createdById link that tied you to those contests is anonymised (set to null).
-The contest carries on as a contest with no identified author.
+Special case — contests and Classements you created: they stay in place.
+A contest or Classement belongs to the server (its community), not to the person who originally created it.
+The createdById link that tied you to them is anonymised (set to null).
+They carry on as events with no identified author.

-Special case — bans against you: if a moderator banned you from a contest (ContestBan), that row is not deleted.
+Special case — bans against you: if a moderator banned you from a specific contest (ContestBan) or if our Trust & Safety team issued a cross-server ban after a serious incident (GlobalUserBan), those rows are not deleted.
 This is an explicit carve-out under GDPR Art.
 17(3)(c): we have a legitimate interest in keeping a banned user from coming back clean simply by deleting their account and re-joining.
-We keep only the targeted Discord ID and the reason — nothing else.
+We keep only the targeted Discord ID, the reason, and (for the global ban) which moderator issued it — nothing else.

 If you can't reach the command for some reason (e.g. the bot is no longer on any server where you are), email us at contact@podiumbot.app.
 We'll perform the deletion manually within 30 days, except where a legal obligation requires us to retain something specific.